jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 If you are using the default configuration where ``configurable-http-proxy`` is managed by JupyterHub, your users will see service disruption during the upgrade process.
-You will need to notify them, and pick a time to do the upgrade where they will be least disrupted.
+You should notify them, and pick a time to do the upgrade where they will be least disrupted.

 If you are using a different proxy or running ``configurable-http-proxy``